Online Calculator: Isaac Newton's Orbits

 Satellite:

-To calculate the orbital properties of an actual solar-system satellite, set all the following satellites identical.
+To calculate the orbital properties of an actual solar-system satellite, select the same satellite name for each property.

 mass: m₂ = kilograms